apache/rocketmq-site/_docs/06-best-practice-pull-request.md

 {% include toc %}

 # Git setup for Contributors
-First of all, fork github’s `apache/rocketmq` to your own account on github and clone it as follows,
+First of all, fork github’s `apache/rocketmq` to your github account and clone it as follows:

     git clone https://github.com/<your_github_name>/rocketmq.git